 Poetry that takes you beyond, comes from beyond, or involves cats.

 Disclaimers and Possible Grains of Truth Department:

-BOOKLET– You must be heard to be seen.
-Poems for this year’s booklet must have been read aloud between the April 2011 and April 2012 readings; so verbalize and SUBMIT!!
-Limit is TWO PAGES of poems per poet.
-You may bring a paper copy of poetry to the April reading, or e-mail it to Richard Brook at firstname.lastname@example.org.
-Most often booklets are assembled and ready for distribution by April’s reading and you may buy at least one (ridiculously low price for original works, too).
+Our Very own BOOKLET– You must be heard to be seen.
+Poems for the annual booklet must have been read aloud between the April 2014and April 2015 readings; so show up, enunciate, invoke elocution and SUBMIT!!
+Limit is TWO Typed PAGES of poems per poet.
+You may bring a paper copy of poetry to the April 2, 2015 reading or e-mail it as an attachment to Richard Brook at firstname.lastname@example.org.
+Most often booklets are assembled and ready for distribution by May’s reading and you may buy at least one (ridiculously low price for original works, too).
 Yet another pitch: there are copies of earlier River Poets booklets if you are curious about RP’s progress, art, and production efforts over time.
 We are proud to be amateurs.
 Please understand, we have reached tentatively into the 21st century and continue to explore the junction of space and time with varying degrees of success.

 ORIGINS – Founded in May 1994 at the Bloomsburg Public Library, River Poets has attracted members and poets from Scranton to Selinsgrove and other undisclosed locations.
 The format is themed (suggested, not required; encouraged not forced) or a featured reader(s) followed by an open reading.
 Although not strictly rule-bound, we do encourage a 3-poem or 5-minute time constraint on open readers, before we bring out a hook.
 Mostly we try to avoid having the audience zone out or run away screaming.
 All people and all works are welcomed – bring original items, favorite works, songs, a lie or two.
 River Poets is an encouraging and supportive group of pilgrims, pioneers, not too preachy, and notoriously polite.
 Really!!